HighW0rks/Sensor_System/README.md

 - Connection tester to see if the Bronkhorst or Saxon is connected correctly.

 - Select the desired sensor channel from the dropdown menu.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.